evolutionplus/Docs/WhitePaper.md

 Problem:
 87% of employees in the world are insufficiently involved in their work.

 Solution:
 The daily activity of the staff is complemented by motivating game elements.
 It increases motivation and helps to enter a state of flow.
 Concentration on practical achievements, team play and competitive effect increase results by an average of 30%.

 Gamification in HR performs the following tasks:
 - Increase of workforce productivity
 - Team building
 - Reduction of employee turnover

-Artificial intelligence generates predictions of the behaviour of employees and identifies their potential to perform certain tasks.
+Artificial Intelligence generates predictions of the behaviour of employees and identifies their potential to perform certain tasks.

-Platform Evolution+ integrates with the IT infrastructure of the business: CRM, ERP, project management systems, programs, communications, corporate portal, etc. Data about employees activity recorded automatically or by using the import tool.
+Evolution+ Platform integrates with the IT infrastructure of the business: CRM, ERP, project management systems, programs for communications, corporate portal, etc. Data about employees activity recorded automatically or by using the import tool.

 ## 4.2.
 SOCIAL RANKING

 Problem:
 Society is experiencing an acute deficit of trust.

 Solution:
-With platform Evolution+ on the basis of personal history formed a personal ranking of the participants is formed.
-The number of rating points is defined by such indicators as public benefit activities, professional achievements, education, violations and crimes, feedback, etc. On basis of the rating social status of the participant and the level of his/her privileges are determined.
+With Evolution+ Platform personal rating is formed, based on user's history.
+Quantity of rating points is determined by such things as: socially useful activities, professional achievements, education, violations and crimes, feedback, etc. User's Social Ranking and his/hers level of privilege is determined by this personal rating.

 Social rating performs the following tasks:
 - Increase in level of trust in society
 - Motivation for positive achievement
 - Involvement in public activity

-In order to avoid manipulation storage of rating points is performed by using decentralized blockchain technology.
+In order to avoid manipulation, storage of rating points is performed by using decentralized blockchain technology.
-Artificial intelligence platform automatically allocates social groups and generates predictions of their behaviour.
+Platform's AI automatically allocates social groups and generates predictions of their behaviour.

 ## 4.3.
 GAMIFICATION IN MARKETING

 Problem:
 Buyers become pickier and lose their loyalty to brands.

 Solution:
 Using game and social mechanics in marketing can enhance brand appeal.
-With platform Evolution+ a community of buyers is formed, each member of which has a personal status and virtual property.
-Different activities, such as shopping, participation in promotions, attracting new buyers, leaving feedback, etc. participants will receive awards.
+With Evolution+ Platform a community of buyers is formed, each member of which has a personal status and virtual property.
+User's will receive awards for different activities, such as: shopping, participation in promotions, attracting new buyers, leaving feedback, etc.

 Integration with Ethereum blockchain allows you to reward customers with ERC20 cryptotokens.
-Artificial intelligence platform generates a psychological portrait of buyers, based on the activity history predicts behaviour and identifies target groups for sales promotions.
+Platform's AI generates a psychological portrait of buyers, based on the history of activity, predicts behaviour and identifies target groups for sales promotions.

 Gamification in marketing performs the following tasks:
 - Increase in sales
 - Formation of a community brand